Tattomoosa/mattotousa.art/content/blog/on-photographs-and-paintings/index.md

 Earlier in my life I admired effort, and painting seems like a lot more effort to produce an image than a photograph.
 But, besides being nonsense
-(a photograph can take a lot of effort and a painting very little, after all), that's a terrible criteria to try and judge by.
+(a photograph can take a lot of effort and a painting very little, I have learned this!), that's a terrible criteria to try and judge anything by.
 Some of my best paintings flowed out of me with very little effort at all, and some I've worked and re-worked and I'm still not particularly happy with them.